-Spoon into a stuffed potato and the rice-meat center is moist, fragrant with cinnamon and parsley, while the vegetable shell has gone silky in the bright tomato-lemon broth.
-It's homey, gentle and deeply comforting.
+Spoon into a stuffed potato and the rice-meat center is moist and fragrant with cinnamon and parsley, while the vegetable shell has gone silky in the simmering broth.
+The Algiers white-sauce version, finished with egg and lemon, is pale and brightly tart; a red tomato sauce runs richer and warmer.
+Homey and gentle.

-Braising the vegetables in shared liquid lets each one perfume the sauce while the rice absorbs broth and swells to bind the filling; a touch of lemon keeps the tomato sauce bright rather than heavy.
+Braising the vegetables in shared liquid lets each one perfume the sauce and the others, while the raw rice absorbs broth and swells to bind the filling so it holds together when served.
+In the white-sauce version, a beaten egg yolk whisked in at the end gently thickens the broth as it sets, and lemon cuts the richness and brightens the pot.

 Variations

-All-meat stuffing or vegetarian rice-only stuffing; cabbage-leaf dolma; artichoke (qarnoun) dolma; white sauce versions without tomato.
+All-meat stuffing or a vegetarian rice-only stuffing; cabbage-leaf dolma rolls; artichoke (qarnoun) dolma; and the regional split between a red tomato sauce and a tomato-free white sauce.

 On the Palate